KEY POINTS:

-Canstar guides you through just how much should you spend on rent, and some tips to keep costs down.
+Of course, rents vary considerably, depending on the rental home and its location, but if you are renting, how much of your salary should you expend in rent?
+Canstar guides you through how much you should spend on rent, and some tips to keep costs down.

 How much of your income should go towards rent?

 Thirty per cent is the golden number when it comes to rent affordability.
 The 30% rule specifies that no more than 30% of your gross income (income before tax, KiwiSaver, student loan deductions, etc.) should go towards rent.
-And, overall, it remains good advice.
+And, overall, it’s good advice.

 But the full picture isn’t quite that simple.

-How much you should spend on rent, and how much you can afford to spend are two separate things.
+How much you should spend on rent, and how much you can afford to spend, are two separate amounts.
 If it’s feasible, 20%-25% of your gross income is probably a better figure.
-This will ensure you still have plenty of room in your budget for other expenses, entertainment and leisure, and of course savings and investments.
+This will ensure you still have room in your budget for other expenses, entertainment and leisure and, of course, savings and investments.

-But again, it all depends on you.
+But again, it depends on your financial situation.
 Based on your financial goals, you may opt for a place that only equates to 15% of your gross income.
 Just because you can afford to spend more, doesn’t necessarily mean you should.
-If you’re planning to buy your first home, for example, you should try to spend as little as possible on rent.
+If you’re planning to buy your first home, for example, you could try to spend as little as possible on rent.

 Work out a budget

-To get a clearer picture of what you should spend on rent, it’s helpful to create a budget.
-This is going to be a lot more personalised than a general percentage.
+For a clearer picture of what you should spend on rent, it’s helpful to create a personalised budget.

 Calculate how much you need for expenses, savings and investments.
 Allow a reasonable sum for entertainment, leisure and non-essential purchases.
-And once you know how much is left, you can decide how much of it you want to go towards rent.
+And once you know how much is left, you can decide how much to expend on rent.

 But again, this is only one budgeting method.
 It may not suit your own goals or needs.